Replace. Repair. Sustain.

 Building a higher quality public street system through data-driven prioritization and restricted funding

-On the August 7, 2018 ballot, City of Brighton voters will consider a Headlee Override Millage Proposal for Public Street and Related Infrastructure Improvements.
+On the May 7, 2019 ballot, City of Brighton voters will consider a Headlee Override Millage Proposal for Public Street and Related Infrastructure Improvements.
 All members of the public are welcome to attend and learn more about the millage proposal, to ask questions, and to discuss concerns and ideas.
-The public informational open houses will be held on the following Wednesdays:
+Public informational open houses will be held, stay tuned for dates and times

 The City of Brighton's public streets are in poor condition and require investment.